ttinoco/PFNET/python/docs/extensions.rst

 Extensions
 **********

-This section describes how to extend PFNET using Python.
+This section describes how to add custom parsers, functions, and constraints to PFNET.

 .. _ext_parser: